 Benefits and policies

-- Meeting with key senior employees (either face-to-face, or though the use of technology).
+- Meeting with key senior employees (either face-to-face, or via technology)

-- Organisational orientation; demonstration of how the employee fits into the team and how their role fits with the overall strategy and goals.
+- Organisational orientation; explanation of how the employee fits into the team and how their role fits with the overall strategy and goals

 Learning and development